Welcome to First United Methodist Church of Freehold!

 Welcome to First United Methodist Church of Freehold!
 We are a church family open to all people from all backgrounds.
 I invite you to join us for Sunday worship at 10:00 am for inspiring and uplifting music, a relevant message that relates the Bible to today’s world, and the warmth of a vibrant Christian community.
 If you are looking for spiritual direction, answers to questions of faith, or more information about our church, please do not hesitate to reach out and contact me.
 May God bless you today and always.

-Please note that due to the pandemic, our services are online only.
+Please note that due to the pandemic, our services have limited seating.
+You may register ahead of time to reserve your seat here.
 We do have a livestream of the service each week on Youtube.
 More info can be found here.

 First Time Visitor FAQs